gradle/build-tool-training-exercises/Gradle_Build_Tool_Plugin_Development/README.md

 The exercises are progressive, each one building upon the previous.
 You can continue to use the same workspace throughout the exercises.

+If you are using Gradle Build Tool version 7 refer to the [7.x](7.x/) exercises.
+For Gradle Build Tool version 8 refer to the [8.x](8.x/) exercises.